-We are built on partnerships – with citizens, non-profits, government representatives, University researchers, business representatives and others – through which we work to restore the health of the Lower Raritan Watershed in Central New Jersey.
-We are driven in our work by opportunities for collaboration, and through collaboration we seek to build and expand capacity for all involved.
+The LRWP is built on partnerships – with citizens, community groups, non-profits, schools, government entities, University researchers, business representatives and others – through which we work to restore the health of the Lower Raritan Watershed in Central New Jersey.
+We are driven in our work by opportunities for collaboration, and through collaboration we seek to build and expand capacity for all.

 Watershed and other local environmental groups